By: Rick Davis

 How long does a foreclosure take?

-In Missouri, the trustee’s sale can be scheduled within a month and the procedure for redeeming the property (taking back ownership after the sale).
+In Missouri, the trustee’s sale can be scheduled within a month and the procedure for redeeming the property (taking back ownership after the sale) is very limited.
 In Kansas, the foreclosure process can be completed in 6-7 months or can take years if the borrower attempts to delay the proceedings.
 Additionally, in Kansas, the borrower has a long redemption period (either 3 or 12 months) and during this period can remain in the home, rent the home to other parties or sell his or her redemption rights to another party.

 Do we represent lenders or borrowers?